kavinkumar24/Genspark-Training/Day07 - 13.05.2025/Readme.md

 - These tables are `cleared` `as soon as` the `triggers` got executed
 - We can able to pass the parameter in a trigger function and retrieves using `TG_ARGV`
 - `row_to_json` is used to convert the entire row data in the format of json

+## Cursor

+- It is a `database object` used to execute row by row
+- Initially it stores the SELECT query in the `memory` and a `pointer` points to the memory and executes row by row
+- By using cursors we can able to `fetch` and `insert` the data to the table